The Difference Between THC and CBD

 • Nausea and vomiting associated with chemotherapy in adult patients who failed conventional antiemetics

-EPIDIOLEX® is a plant-derived cannabidiol that is indicated for the treatment of seizures associated with Lennox-Gastaut syndrome (LGS) or Dravet syndrome in patients 2 years of age and older.15
+EPIDIOLEX® is a plant-derived cannabidiol that is used to treat seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex in patients 1 year of age and older.15

 1. Friedman D, Devinsky O. Cannabinoids in the treatment of epilepsy.
 N Engl J Med.
 2015;373(11):1048-1058.